-You can configure the read issuing capability as 0 when a master interface is not also configured as upsizing or downsizing.
+You can configure the read issuing capability as 0 when a master interface is not also configured as upsizing or downsizing, and when it is not converting between AXI3 and AXI4.
 The value of 0 removes any limiting of the read issuing capability by the interface.
 The read issuing capability is the sum of all upstream nodes that can access the interface.

-- Buffering that FIFO and clocking function on page 2-20 describes.

-- Timing isolation:
+- Buffering that FIFO and clocking function on page 2-21 describes. - Timing isolation:

 - From the external slave.

-- From the network.

-- AXI masters.
+- From the network. - AXI masters.
 You can reduce the number of ID bits exported at the master interface.
-See Global ID and ID reduction on page 2-28.

-- AXI region:

-- You can determine an AXI region value for a slave by applying an additional finer granularity at the address decode.
+See Global ID and ID reduction on page 2-30. - AXI region: - You can determine an AXI region value for a slave by applying an additional finer granularity at the address decode.
 Alternatively, you can input a region from the master.
 The AXI region is output to all slaves that have Multi-region Slave selected.

-- Note -